mattix7771/Group_8_SEM_CW/use-cases/use-case-2.md

 ### Primary Actor

-An organisation.
+An analyst.

 ### Trigger

-A request for countries information is sent to world database.
+A request for cities information is sent to world database.

 ## MAIN SUCCESS SCENARIO

-1. Request for countries information is sent.
+1. Request for cities information is sent.
-2. Extracting code, name, continent, region, population, capital from database.
+2. Extracting name, country, district, population from database.
 3. Sorting information in descending order by population.
-4. Grouping by continent.
-5. Producing a report.
+4. Producing reports.

 ## EXTENSIONS

-None.
+User inputs invalid character/number: Error message produced.

 ## SUB-VARIATIONS